canonical/operator-workflows/README.md

 | zap-rules-file-name | string | "" | Rules file to ignore any alerts from the ZAP scan |

 More information about OWASP ZAP testing can be found [here](OWASPZAP.md).

+More information about Trivy testing can be found [here](TRIVY.MD).

 * test_and_publish_charm: Builds and publishes the charm and its resources to appropriate channel, as defined [here](https://github.com/canonical/charming-actions/tree/main/channel).
 The following parameters are available for this workflow: